 Qualified: RPAs’ adherence to the Code and Standards, acceptance of the Register of Professional Archaeologist’s Grievance process, and ensured expertise and experience guarantee that they are among the most highly qualified professionals you can hire.
 You will know that your project is in good hands when hiring an RPA.

 Many locations and agencies require archaeologists to be Registered Professional Archaeologists.
 We keep a list of those that we know of, but there are likely many more that we don’t know about.
 Check out our list to find out if your federal, state, or local jurisdiction requires that you hire an RPA.

-The Register provides a searchable directory of all RPAs, by name and location.
+The organization provides a searchable directory of all RPAs, by name and location.
 To search the directory for RPAs near your project or location, simply fill in the “City” or “Area Code” fields.
 The directory provides RPA information such as contact information, affiliation, and work history.
 You can then contact an RPA directly to discuss hiring them.